SharePoint/sp-dev-docs/docs/general-development/follow-content-in-sharepoint.md

 > **Note:**
 > The same APIs are used to follow people.
-See  [Follow people in SharePoint 2013](follow-people-in-sharepoint.md) for an overview of Following People tasks.
+See  [Follow people in SharePoint](follow-people-in-sharepoint.md) for an overview of Following People tasks.